fdevaulx/blockchain-playbook-dev/rules-of-engagement.md

 - Anyone will be able to see the content of the repo and the issues
 - Someone with an account will be able to create or comment on an issue
 - Someone with an account will be able to fork the repo and create a pull request
-- Only collaborators will be able to create and act on issues
+- Only collaborators will be able to act on issues
 - Only collaborators will be able to commit directly to the repo
 - All collaborators must be ACT IAC members

 ## Review / Comments

-- If you want to submit comments, questions, ideas using the "issues" feature in GitHub
+- If you want to submit comments, questions or ideas, you can use the "issues" feature in GitHub
 - If you want to submit more complex comments, you can fork the reporsitory and create a pull request.

+Note that the the feedback will be processed at the discretion of the working group and not all feedback is required to be processed or addressed.

 ## Contribution